-- Health and socio-economic conditions; - Physical and cultural heritage, including structures, sites or things of historical, archaeological, paleontological or architectural significance; - Land and water access to the area (snowmobile trails, shipping roads, etc.) and modes of travel (season, types of vessel, etc.); - In describing how the project may impede navigation, the EIS will: - Identify any project components that will affect waterways and water bodies, including a description of any activities (e.g., dredging, alteration of water bed and/or water banks) that may affect waterways and water bodies; - Provide information on current and/or historic usage of all waterways and water bodies that will be directly affected by the project, including current Aboriginal uses, where available).
+- Land use context (e.g., hunting, fishing, outdoor recreation, use of seasonal cabins, existing land development); - Health and socio-economic conditions; - Physical and cultural heritage, including structures, sites or things of historical, archaeological, paleontological or architectural significance; - Current use of land and resources for traditional purposes by Aboriginal persons; and, - In describing how the project may impede navigation, the EIS will: - Identify any project components and a description of any activities (e.g., dredging, alteration of water bed and/or water banks) that may affect waterways and water bodies; - Describe any recreational uses of natural waters (i.e., swimming, canoeing, fishing); and, - Provide information on current and/or historic usage of all waterways and water bodies that will be directly affected by the project, including current Aboriginal uses, where available.

 This is a minimum list that is not meant to be exhaustive.
-The proponent may consider the inclusion of other human environment VCs is the EIS.
+The proponent may consider the inclusion of other human environment VCs in the EIS.